PDLT-University-of-York/test-split-site/docs/ultra/test.md

     - To automatically release marks immediately after submission, **use only auto-marked question types** and tick *Assessment mark: post automatically*.
     - To release all marks together, untick *Assessment mark: post automatically* and manually post marks when ready.
     - Essay-type questions **must be marked manually** before any marks can be released.
+Don't use this type if results need to be returned automatically.

 Unless otherwise stated, these settings **can** be updated after students have started their submissions.

 <div markdown class="grid">
 <div markdown>
 - *Mark Category*: may change the icon shown on the item, but doesn't have any real impact.
 - *Attempts allowed*: how many test submissions can be made.
-For formative use, set to *Unlimited*.
-For summative low-stakes quizzes set to the relevant amount.
+For practice quizzes and summative coursework, set to *Unlimited*.
 - *Attempts to mark*: which test submission to mark.
 In most cases leave as *Last attempt*.
-For the highest or average score of multiple attempts, select *All attempts* then the relevant *Final mark calculation* (average, highest, lowest mark).
 - *Mark using*: leave as the default *Points*, change to *Percentage* or use a [mark schema](../ultra/mark-schema.md) to convert marks to qualitative categories.
 - *Maximum points*: automatically calculated from individual question scores, cannot be edited.
 </div>